ggradnig/ngrx-run/README.md

 ## Summary

 - Effects are **described as data** in your reducer's return statement
-- When the reducer returns, the described effects will be run
+- When the reducer returns, the effects will be run
 - Events created by the effects are turned into actions and dispatched back to the store
 - Thereby, you can write webapps with a simple **action -> reducer -> (state + effects)** loop
 - The reducer takes care of the entire business logic, instead of splitting it with @Effect